-Since this theory is such a widely recognized concept, you might have already tried to categorize yourself before, right?
+Since this theory is such a widely recognized concept, you might have already tried to categorise yourself before, right?
 Perhaps you think you are a visual learner because your notes are full of different highlighter colours.
 Or perhaps you think you are an aural learner because you can only study with music in the background.

-Is it really how it works?
+Is it Really how it Works?

 Despite the popularity of this belief, there is quite a substantial amount of studies and research that argue people don’t actually learn better or worse with specific learning styles.
 In other words, going with a specific learning style isn’t necessarily going to make you absorb the information better.